Tarrant County Inmate Search

 Use the County Directory to Reach Specific Offices

-If your question requires a particular division—such as inmate property, records, or court coordination—the county’s organized directory is the fastest way to find the correct office line or location.
-This is particularly helpful when you’re trying to align Inmate Search results with a specialty office that handles the next task.
+If your question requires a particular division, such as inmate property, records, or court coordination, the county’s organized directory is the fastest way to find the correct office line or location.
+This is especially helpful when you are trying to match Inmate Search results to the office that handles the next step.

 Search for offices here: browse the County Directory.

 Tarrant County provides guidance for requesting public information under Texas law.
-If you need records beyond what appears in the inmate search or the magistration docket—such as copies of specific jail records maintained by the county—you’ll find the county’s policy and instructions in one place.
+If you need records beyond what appears in the inmate search or the magistration docket, such as copies of specific jail records maintained by the county, you will find the county’s policy and instructions in one place.

 Review rights and request procedures here: read the Public Information Act guidance.